Marine One: Initial contracting effort

 Inside a VH-3D Marine One transporting President Barack Obama (seated with back to camera), seated with National Security Advisor James L. Jones, Chairman of the Joint Chiefs of Staff Adm.
 Michael Mullen, Defense Secretary Robert Gates, and Secretary of State Hillary Clinton (left to right).

 Many specifications for the new aircraft were secret.
-Industry publications and testimony at congressional briefings revealed it was to be 64 ft long, carry 14 passengers, able to carry several thousand pounds of baggage and gear, and have a range greater than those of the VH-3D and the VH-60N.
+Industry publications and testimony at congressional briefings revealed it was to be 64 ft long and able to carry 14 passengers and several thousand pounds of baggage and gear, with a range greater than those of the VH-3D and the VH-60N.
 The helicopter's defenses were to include radar jamming and deception, to ward off anti-aircraft missiles; protection of key electronics against nuclear electromagnetic pulse; and an encrypted telecommunications system and videoconferencing.

 The only competitors for the contract were Lockheed Martin and Sikorsky Aircraft.
 Lockheed joined with AgustaWestland, a British and Italian aircraft company, to offer a version of the AgustaWestland AW101.
 Sikorsky proposed using its S-92.
 The Navy awarded the contract to Lockheed Martin in January 2005, to develop and build 28 helicopters.
 The helicopter was designated VH-71 Kestrel.
 Five of the initial, less sophisticated version of the VH-71 were due for delivery in 2010, with 23 of the upgraded version due in 2015.
 The goal was to retire all VH-3Ds and VH-60Ns, and the five initial VH-71s in 2015, leaving the Marine One fleet with 23 helicopters.